-The target sample size (n_1) is the effective sample size for simple random sampling times the design effect from the previous year's survey.
+The target sample size $(n_1)$ is the effective sample size for simple random sampling times the design effect from the previous year's survey.
 The original sample size is determined by:

-$$n_o = (1+s)\frac{n_t}{r_t r_c}$$
+$$n_o = (1+s)\frac{n_i}{r_i r_o}$$

-Where s is a safety margin of 40%, r_1 is the previous year's eligibility rate, and r_c is the previous year's completion rate.
+Where s is a safety margin of 40%, $r_1$ is the previous year's eligibility rate, and $r_c$ is the previous year's completion rate.

 West Virginia always samples more than the Planned Original Sample Size recommends.
-Federal Fiscal Year 2017's Effective and Target (Minimum) Sample Sizes were calculated at 202 while the Planned Original Sample Size was calculated at 303.
-West Virginia always rounds up to the next multiple of 50, increasing the sample size to 350.
+The Federal Fiscal Year 2024's Effective and Target (Minimum) Sample Sizes were calculated at 267 while the Planned Original Sample Size was calculated at 310.
+West Virginia used to round up to the next multiple of 50, which would have increased the sample size to 350 as was done from Federal Fiscal Years 2018 through 2020.
+Due to the effects of the COVID pandemic in Federal Fiscal Years 2021 and 2022, West Virginia was only able to sample 144 outlets in FFY 2021 and 226 outlets in FFY 2022.

-- 10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2017. - a.
+10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2023.

+a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information:

-Inputs for Effective Sample Size: RVR: 10.0% Frame Size: 2,273
+Inputs for Effective Sample Size: RVR: 11.37% Frame Size: 2,232

-Input for Target Sample Size: Design Effect: 1.0
+Input for Target Sample Size: Design Effect: 1.00

-Inputs for Original Sample Size: Safety Margin: 40% Accuracy (Eligibility) Rate: 97.1% Completion Rate: 99.4%
+Inputs for Original Sample Size: Safety Margin: 40% Accuracy (Eligibility) Rate: 96.35% Completion Rate: 98.85%